1. >

 Employment Criteria

-Parent(s)/Guardian(s) must be employed a mimimum of 20 hours a week for at least one parent or show proof of disability.
+• Parent(s)/Guardian(s) must be employed at least 20 hours a week for at least one parent or show proof of disability.

 Revocation and Forfeiture of Program Benefits